GuoquanPei/Origin-Tea/README.md

 Affiliation: College of Big Data, Yunnan Agricultural University, Kunming, China.

 ## 📄 License
-The license details will be updated upon the complete release of the project files.
+The project is open-sourced under the MIT License.
+See the LICENSE file for details.